-To participate in any Activities Sport game, event or activity all participants must check in before they play.
-Checking in for Rec Sports or Events always requires a participant to show their BYU-Idaho I-Card or electronically through the BYU-Idaho Student Directory photo ID issued by the school, or other government issued photo identification card.
+To participate in any Sports Activities game or event all participants must check-in before they play.
+Checking in for RecSports or Events always requires a participant to show their BYU-Idaho I-Card, electronically by showing your ID photo on the BYU-Idaho Student Directory, or a government-issued photo identification card.
 Misuse of an identification card (borrowing, lending, counterfeiting, altering, etc.) is a violation of the BYU Idaho Honor Code.

 Teams/individuals found to have participants not following the above eligibility policies will be sanctioned.
-Sanctions may include (but are not limited to) forfeiting contest(s) in which the illegible person participated, being removed from the league/event, referral to Dean of Students.
+Sanctions may include (but are not limited to) forfeiting contest(s) in which the ineligible person participated, being removed from the league/event, referral to Dean of Students.